 You are not who you think you are.
 You are not who others think you are.

 Ready to discover your True Self?
 Turns out assisting that exploration for others defines my reason for being here - my mission and my purpose.
-Before incarnating to this lifetime, you and Spirit determined the lessons you wanted to learn by coming here at this time to your family and your set of circumstances.
+Before incarnating into this lifetime, you and Spirit determined the lessons you wanted to learn by coming here at this time in your family and your set of circumstances.

 No, your life is not predetermined.
 Your destiny is never set in stone.
 While you came here to fulfill a purpose and live a mission, how you get from point A to point B is entirely in your hands.